iterorganization/IMAS-Data-Dictionary/README.md

 After the install, you will get a directory with the version/tag information prefixed with `dd_` e.g. `dd_4.0.0`.
-It has an `include` directory with a few XML files (`IDSdef.xml` is the main source of information for the definition of IDSs and `*_indentifier.xml` are listing common identifiers) and a `share` directory with html documentation.
+It has an `include` directory with a few XML files (`data_dictionary.xml` is the main source of information for the definition of IDSs and `*_indentifier.xml` are listing common identifiers) and a `share` directory with html documentation.